-This course provides a systematic study of the theories, principles, and techniques of organic chemistry.
+Hours--Class: 3 Lab: 3 Clinic/Work Exp: 0 Credit: 4 This course provides a systematic study of the theories, principles, and techniques of organic chemistry.
 Topics include nomenclature, structure, properties, reactions, and mechanisms of hydrocarbons, alkyl halides, alcohols, and ethers; further topics include isomerization, stereochemistry, and spectroscopy.
-Upon completion, students should be able to demonstrate an understanding of the fundamental concepts of covered organic topics as principles, and techniques of organic chemistry.
-Topics include nomenclature, structure, properties, reactions, and mechanisms of aromatics, aldehydes, carboxylic acids and derivatives, amines and heterocyclics; multi-step synthesis will be emphasized.
-Upon completion, students should be able to demonstrate an understanding of organic concepts as needed to pursue further study in chemistry and related professional fields.
+Upon completion, students should be able to demonstrate an understanding of the fundamental concepts of covered organic topics as needed in CHM 252.

 Prerequisites: CHM 152 must pass with a grade of C or higher.
+Corequisites: None.